jina-ai/docs/chapters/crud.md

 We hope that the table above will help to avoid any possible confusion regarding the terms that are in use.
 We discuss the four actions in more detail below.

+#### Availability in Jina

 Before version `1.0`, Jina only supported indexing (creating) and querying (reading) Documents.
 In order to update or delete a Document, you had to edit your dataset first, and then rebuild both the Flow and the corresponding indexes.
 Needless to say, this could create problems if you had large datasets.

 With the release of version `1.0` we are introducing **update** and **delete** operations.
 These are implemented across our Executors and Drivers, and allow you to update and delete Documents by their ids.
 With this, the full CRUD functionality is established and available for you in Jina.

+#### CRUD actions in detail

+What do the four CRUD actions mean, and do in Jina in particular:

+- Index: read a new Document, and add it to the search index

+- Query: retrieve indexed Documents based on given search criteria

+- Update: update an existing Document by re-indexing it

+- Delete: remove an existing Document from the search index

 ## Before you start